Blood in the stool can be concerning, whether you discover it while wiping after a bowel movement or from a test ordered

 Radionuclide scanning.
 This procedure involves injecting small amounts of radioactive material into a vein and then using a special camera to see images of blood flow in the digestive tract to detect where bleeding is happening.

 Angiography.
 A special dye is injected into a vein to make blood vessels visible on an X-ray or CT scan.
 The procedure detects bleeding as dye leaks out of blood vessels at the bleeding site.

 Laparotomy.
 This is a surgical procedure in which the doctor opens and examines the abdomen.
 This may be necessary if other tests fail to find the cause of bleeding.

 A person with blood in the stool may be unaware of bleeding and might have reported no symptoms.
 On the other hand, they may also have abdominal pain, vomiting, weakness, difficulty breathing, diarrhea, palpitations, fainting, and weight loss depending on the cause, location, length, and severity of the bleeding.

 Blood in Stool Treatments

-A doctor may use one of several techniques to stop acute bleeding.
-Often endoscopy is used to inject chemicals into the site of bleeding, treat the bleeding site with an electric current or laser, or apply a band or clip to close the bleeding vessel.
+A doctor can use one of several techniques to stop acute bleeding.
+Often, endoscopy is used to inject chemicals into the site of bleeding, treat the bleeding site with an electric current or laser, or apply a band or clip to close the bleeding vessel.
 If endoscopy does not control bleeding, the doctor may use angiography to inject medicine into the blood vessels to control bleeding.

 Beyond stopping the immediate bleeding, if necessary, treatment involves addressing the cause of bleeding to keep it from returning.
 Treatment varies depending on the cause and may include medications such as antibiotics to treat H. pylori, ones to suppress acid in the stomach, or anti-inflammatory drugs to treat colitis.
 Surgery may be needed to remove polyps or the parts of the colon damaged by cancer, diverticulitis, or inflammatory bowel disease.

 Depending on the cause, however, treatment may involve simple things you can do on your own.
-These including eating a high-fiber diet to relieve constipation that can cause and aggravate hemorrhoids and anal fissures, and taking a Sitz bath, which means sitting in warm water to relieve fissures and hemorrhoids.
+These include eating a high-fiber diet to relieve constipation that can cause and aggravate hemorrhoids and anal fissures, and taking a sitz bath, which means sitting in warm water to relieve fissures and hemorrhoids.